-We heard all kinds of tales before traveling in India, yet the country was still filled with surprises upon our arrival!
-Here’s 10 things nobody told me about traveling in India.
+We heard all kinds of tales and horror stories before traveling to India, but the country was still full of surprises upon our arrival!
+Here are 10 things nobody told me about traveling in India, from the unexpected to the uncomfortable.

 From declarations of love to horror stories, people told us all kinds of things about India before we arrived.
 Whether you love or hate India—no one ever seems to be in-between—there are some subtleties of travel in India that are useful to know before you arrive.
 A little preparation never hurt!